AdmiJW/Backend-Tutorial/User Authentication/Public Key Cryptography/README.md

 This signing process essentially ensures two things:
 * The document/data is not tempered, it is the same version as seen from the signer.
 Otherwise the hash would be different
 * It is indeed the intended signer who signed the document/data, provided the fact that private key is used to encrypt the data which only public key can decrypt.

+__Food for Thought:__

+If an attacker tries to temper with the document signed by the signer, it would also need to change the signedHashed data to match with the tempered document.
+To achieve this, the attacker would need to know the secret key, which is pretty much impossible if the secret key is well kept!